X-ray fluorescence: Characteristic radiation

 Each element has electronic orbitals of characteristic energy.
 Following removal of an inner electron by an energetic photon provided by a primary radiation source, an electron from an outer shell drops into its place.
 There are a limited number of ways in which this can happen, as shown in Figure 1.
 The main transitions are given names: an L→K transition is traditionally called Kα, an M→K transition is called Kβ, an M→L transition is called Lα, and so on.
 Each of these transitions yields a fluorescent photon with a characteristic energy equal to the difference in energy of the initial and final orbital.
-The wavelength of this fluorescent radiation can be calculated from Planck's Law:
+The wavelength of this fluorescent radiation can be calculated from Planck's law:

 The fluorescent radiation can be analysed either by sorting the energies of the photons (energy-dispersive analysis) or by separating the wavelengths of the radiation (wavelength-dispersive analysis).
 Once sorted, the intensity of each characteristic radiation is directly related to the amount of each element in the material.
 This is the basis of a powerful technique in analytical chemistry.
-Figure 2 shows the typical form of the sharp fluorescent spectral lines obtained in the wavelength-dispersive method (see Moseley's law).
+The typical form of the sharp fluorescent spectral lines obtained in the wavelength-dispersive method is illustrated in Figure 2 (see Moseley's law).

 Primary radiation sources

 In order to excite the atoms, a source of radiation is required, with sufficient energy to expel tightly held inner electrons.
-Conventional X-ray generators are most commonly used, because their output can readily be "tuned" for the application, and because higher power can be deployed relative to other techniques.
+Conventional X-ray generators, based on electron bombardment of a heavy metal (i.e. tungsten or rhodium) target are most commonly used, because their output can readily be "tuned" for the application, and because higher power can be deployed relative to other techniques.
 X-ray generators in the range 20–60 kV are used, which allow excitation of a broad range of atoms.
 The continuous spectrum consists of "bremsstrahlung" radiation: radiation produced when high-energy electrons passing through the tube are progressively decelerated by the material of the tube anode (the "target").
 A typical tube output spectrum is shown in Figure 3.

+For portable XRF spectrometers, copper target is usually bombarded with high energy electrons, that are produced either by impact laser or by pyroelectric crystals.

-Alternatively, gamma ray sources can be used without the need for an elaborate power supply, allowing for easier use in small, portable instruments.
+Alternatively, gamma ray sources, based on radioactive isotopes (such as 109Cd, 57Co, 55Fe, 238Pu and 241Am) can be used without the need for an elaborate power supply, allowing for easier use in small, portable instruments.

 When the energy source is a synchrotron or the X-rays are focused by an optic like a polycapillary, the X-ray beam can be very small and very intense.
 As a result, atomic information on the sub-micrometer scale can be obtained.